richarddlu/grid_seams/README.md

 # grid_seams
-Implementation of Grid Seams Algorithm
+Temporal coherence enhanced implementation of Grid Seams Algorithm.
+It takes the seams of previous frames into consideration, and makes the seams in current frame closer to them.
 See how to use it in demo.cpp

 ## Reference